-- meet at least semi-annually to consider the need for debt financing and assess progress on the current Capital Improvement Program and any other program/improvement deemed necessary by the County Manager; - meet at least semi-annually to test adherence to this policy statement and to review applicable
+1) Meet at least semi-annually to consider the need for debt financing and assess progress on the current Capital Improvement Program and any other program/improvement deemed necessary by the County Manager.

-- debt ratios serving as benchmarks; - review changes in federal and state legislation that affect the County's ability to issue debt and report such findings to the County Manager as appropriate; - review annually the provisions of resolutions authorizing issuance of general obligation bonds of the County; - review semi-annually the opportunities for refinancing current debts; and - review annually the services provided by the County's financial advisor, bond counsel, paying agents and other debt financing service providers.
+- 2) Meet at least semi-annually to test adherence to this policy statement and to review applicable debt ratios serving as benchmarks. - 3) Review changes in federal and state legislation that affect the County's ability to issue debt and report such findings to the County Manager, as appropriate. - 4) Review annually the provisions of resolutions authorizing issuance of general obligation bonds of the County. - 5) Review semi-annually the opportunities for refinancing current debts. - 6) Review annually the services provided by the County's financial advisor, bond counsel, paying agents and other debt financing service providers.

 Prior to each meeting, the Budget Director shall prepare a written report on the financial status of the County's current Capital Improvement Program.
-The report shall be based in part on information collected from departmental managers for the County and shall include a projection of near term financing needs compared to available resources, an analysis of the impact of contemplated financings on the property tax rate and user charges, and a final financing recommendation.
+The report shall be based in part on information collected from County departmental managers and shall include a projection of near term financing needs compared to available resources, an analysis of the impact of contemplated financing on the property tax rate and user charges, and a final financing recommendation.